 It found that lower stress levels, due to better sleep, were closely associated with weight loss success.
 This proves that someone who is under a lot of stress and getting poor sleep, will find it much harder to stick to their weight loss programme than their well-rested counterparts.

 However, what is important to remember about sleep, is whilst it can increase willpower and strengthen your good decision making, weight loss cannot be achieved simply by getting a healthy amount of sleep.

 A good diet and exercise weight loss programme is key to helping you achieve your goals and getting into a healthy BMI and weight for you.

 Let us help you

-If you’re struggling to get a decent amount of sleep a night, you can get more advice about how you can drift off easier from the NHS website or if you want personalised, 1-to-1 support from an expert Doctor, come into clinic and meet with our specialists, who can give advice and support on how to help you get back into good sleeping habits alongside finding a diet and exercise programme that will help you to lose weight and improve your health.
+If you’re struggling to get a decent amount of sleep a night, you can get more advice about how you can drift off easier from the NHS website or if you want personalised, 1-to-1 support from an expert Doctor, or our weight loss specialists, who can give advice and support on how to help you get back into good sleeping habits alongside finding a diet and exercise programme that will help you to lose weight and improve your health.

 Our Doctors and clinic staff are here to support you, however you need, on your weight loss and well-being journey.

 Book an appointment today and find out how they can change your life.